 Take stock of the damage.

 While you’re at it, go through your statements line by line.
 This will serve two purposes: (1) You’ll see what expenses you could do without (you’re still paying for that streaming service you signed up for to watch that one show and then forgot about, oops), and (2) you can ferret out erroneous or fraudulent charges.
-This is a good habit to be in more generally, too.
+This is a good habit to have more generally, too.

 Last but not least, check your APR, also known as the interest rate on your credit-card balance.
 It’s probably higher than you think.
 Credit-card companies usually aren’t allowed to raise your APR on existing purchases, but there are some very notable exceptions, says Beverly Harzog, a consumer-finance analyst at U.S. News and World Report.
 “When the Fed raises interest rates, your APR usually goes up too,” she explains.
-Surprise!
 Technically you’re supposed to get a 45-day warning before this happens, but who opens mail from credit-card companies?
 The bottom line is that your outstanding credit-card debt is compounding even more quickly than usual, so you should attend to it ASAP.

 Know your credit score.

 Credit-card debt doesn’t necessarily hurt your credit score — in fact, plenty of people with lots of debt maintain great credit.
-(Conversely, lots of people with no debt have low scores, but we don’t need to get into it.)
+(Conversely, lots of people with no debt have low scores, but we don’t need to get into that right now.)
 The important thing is to keep your score as high as possible because it will improve your options for paying off debt when you have it, among other benefits.

-If your score is good (usually over 670, although over 720 is better), then you’ll have a range of choices.
+If your score is good (usually over 670, although over 720 is “very good”), then you’ll have a range of choices.
 One is that you could simply call your credit-card company and ask them to reduce your APR or increase your credit limit, which can boost your credit score and improve your options further.
 “If you have a great credit history, it’s worth trying,” says Harzog.
 “But if your credit is more spotty or you’ve missed a payment recently, you don’t want to call attention to yourself — I know someone who tried that and the company lowered his credit limit instead.”

 An even better option for those with strong credit is to apply for a balance-transfer card, which is a type of credit card that charges no interest for a fixed period of time.
-It enables you to roll over part or all of your existing debt and then pay it down more quickly because it isn’t accruing interest.
+It enables you to roll over part or all of your existing debt and then pay it down more quickly because it isn’t accruing interest (a.k.a. growing).
 But you need to be strategic because once the zero-APR period is up (usually after six months to a year), the rate can rise very quickly, adds Harzog.

 If your credit score isn’t quite good enough to qualify for a zero-interest balance-transfer card, your next best bet is a debt-consolidation loan.
 “You’re not going to get 0 percent interest on a debt-consolidation loan, but you will most likely get lower interest than what you’re paying on your credit card,” says Harzog.
 You would then use the money from the loan to pay off your higher-interest credit-card debt and then work on paying off the lower-interest loan.